 Lodhi Garden is a famous historical and natural park of Delhi, where a beautiful confluence of history and greenery is seen.
 The park is known for the 15th-century tombs of the Lodhi dynasty.

-The tombs of Mohammad Shah and Sikandar Lodhi are located here, which are excellent examples of medieval Indian architecture.
+The tombs of Mohammad Shah and Sikandar Lodhi are located here.
 Lodhi Garden is popular for morning walks, yoga and photography.

 Address: Lodhi Road, New Delhi 110003